suman-cha/CDTST/README.md

-# CDTST: General Frameworks for Conditional Two-Sample Testing
+# Cond2ST: General Frameworks for Conditional Two-Sample Testing

 This repository contains the code for reproducing the experimental results presented in the paper "General Frameworks for Conditional Two-sample Testing" [link].
 The paper introduces general emthodologies for conditional two-sample testing, aiming to determine whether two populations have the same distributions after accounting for confounding variables.